 On-Page Content Description To Optimize

 As a final bow on your writing process, you can optimize elements such as the URL, Title, and Meta description.
-This helps Google understand the structure of your content and give readers what to expect.
+This helps Google understand the structure of your content and gives readers what to expect.

 Toggle Between WordVector and Fundamental